-Impact of need of Thermal Comfort: International Perspective
+Need for Thermal Comfort in Buildings: International Perspective

 Cooling Demand in India, China, and the US

 - To combat uncomfortable conditions

 - Leads to increased peak

 - Leads to higher consumption

 Source: Sustainable and Smart Space Cooling Coalition (2017).
 Thermal Comfort for All - Sustainable and Smart Space Cooling.
 New Delhi: Alliance for Energy Efficient Economy